WillyKa/ter-coclustering/README.md

   1. Downloaded from : https://datahub.io/machine-learning/waveform-5000

 ## Quick start
-This version of maven is compatible with Java 8.
+ - This version of maven is compatible with Java 8.
+ - The version of scala used is : 2.12
+ - The version of spark used is : 2.4.3

 Make sure that maven is using the correct version of java: